 Erasmus+ is the European Union’s (EU) funding programme for education and training, youth and sport.
+The funding period runs from 2014 to 2020.
 The overall programme objectives are to:

 - Boost skills and employability